erizov/Professor/semester_6/lecture_35_deployment_patterns/shadow_deployment/README.md

 ### Application

 5. Can you implement Shadow Deployment from memory without looking at the code?
-6. What real-world problem could you solve using Shadow Deployment?
+6. What real-world problem could youaddresse using Shadow Deployment?

 ### Debugging

 7. What are the most common mistakes when implementing Shadow Deployment?
-8. How would you test your Shadow Deployment implementation?
+8. How would you test your Shadow Deployment deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## ATechniqueVisualization

 *Visual diagram for Shadow Deployment would be added here* *Consider using online visualization tools or drawing step-by-step execution*